 Enrolling outside your OEP may trigger a requirement for medical underwriting and your acceptance isn’t always guaranteed.

-Medicare Supplement plans help cover some of the “gaps” between the cost of healthcare and what Medicare contributes to those costs.
+Medicare supplement (Medigap) plans help cover some of the “gaps” between the cost of healthcare and what Medicare contributes to those costs.

 With Medigap Plan M, you pay a lower premium but share in the costs of your Medicare Part A (hospital) deductible, Medicare Part B (outpatient) deductible, and Part B excess charges.